| Funding programmes | Graduate Center for Postdocs

 An application must include the following documents:

-• Five-page synopsis describing the research project; it should have a technical, economic or social focus relevant to digitalisation and be intended to take up to four years to complete
+• Five-page synopsis describing the research project; the research project should have a technical, economic or social focus relevant to digitalisation, be related to the field of AI and be planned for a period of up to four years

-• Proof of an outstanding doctorate or a comparable officially recognised degree or acceptance as a habilitation candidate
+• Proof of an outstanding doctorate or a comparable recognised degree or acceptance as a habilitation candidate.
+Proof of the doctorate can be provided by submitting all examination-relevant achievements.

-• A declaration of support by the university at which the applicant’s position is to be located; an existing employment relationship is not a prerequisite for application
+• Declaration of support by the university at which employment is sought, signed by the dean’s office of the relevant faculty.
+An existing employment relationship is not a prerequisite for application.

 Selection Procedure